Aventon Aventure Review, 2022

 In a competitive market flush with affordable fat-tire e-bikes, Aventon stepped up and built a bike that’s refreshingly unique and tremendously fun.
-We’ve also got a hunch that the Aventure may set a new standard for detail and creativity in the race for the best affordable fat e-bike.
+We’ve also got a hunch that the Aventure may set a new standard for detail and creativity in the race for the best affordable fat e-bike – if not one of the best electric bikes period.
 No longer is raw power and fat tires enough; Aventon is driving the industry to add more value to bikes that are already pushing the envelope of what’s possible with a sub-$2,000 budget.
 It’s the type of one-upmanship we really like to see in the budding e-bike industry.

 We’ve reviewed several e-bikes from Aventon, and they’ve proven over and over again that they’re a really solid bicycle company.
 They made their name building stylish but affordable fixed gear bicycles known for clean looks and utilitarian grit.
 They’ve clearly retained that heritage as the company embraced e-bikes over the past several years.
 Aventon also owns its own manufacturing facility, which helps the company build its unique looking frames and keep consumer costs down.
 We’ve found them to be a company that stands by their products, so you should feel comfortable buying from them.

 Aventon is a predominantly direct-to-consumer company, so you can order the Aventure from their website and have it shipped directly to your door.
 They’ve also got a sizable network of brick-and-mortar dealers so if buying online isn’t your thing you can go check out their bikes in person.
 Those stores also can help with service or troubleshooting should the need arise.

 Wow.
 If they could shave 35 lbs.
 Off bike that would be nice.

 Chuck Ankeny says